softpak/HOSE/README.md

   4. Then build the project in your IDE tools.
   5. The jar file can be found in target folder like "spigot-1.X.X-R0.1-SNAPSHOT.jar".
   6. Enjoy the new server with multi-core CPU.

-####Settings
-*     wetp-core-multiple:1(default) #Using threads that are multiple by the numbers of your cpu cores.
-If your cpu has 2 cores.
-It will use 2 threads to calculate EntityTicks.
-Set it to 10 will use 20 threads.

 ####Issues
 *     No issues for now.